GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 ## ICMP Network Scanning

+In network security assessments, especially in black box settings where the internal structure of a network is unknown, it's crucial to first identify active hosts.
+This process, known as a "ping sweep," involves scanning IP addresses to detect which ones are online.

 #### Command for ICMP Echo Scan

 ```bash
 nmap -sn <target>
 ```

-#### Overview

-In network security assessments, especially in black box settings where the internal structure of a network is unknown, it's crucial to first identify active hosts.
-This process, known as a "ping sweep," involves scanning IP addresses to detect which ones are online.

 #### How ICMP Echo Scans Work